Which Supreme Source Recipes Get

-As a group, the brand features an average protein content of 29% and a mean fat level of 13%.
-Together, these figures suggest a carbohydrate content of 50% for the overall product line.
+As a group, the brand features an average protein content of 29% and a mean fat level of 12%.
+Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-And a fat-to-protein ratio of about 44%.
+And a fat-to-protein ratio of about 42%.

-Near-average protein.
+Above-average protein.
 Below-average fat.
-And near-average carbs when compared to a typical dry dog food.
+And above-average carbs when compared to a typical dry dog food.

-Supreme Source Dog Food
+Supreme Source Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.